entando/entando-docs/vuepress/docs/next/tutorials/solution/entando-hub.md

 1. Upload a file for the thumbnail of the bundle group.
 2. Fill in the documentation address, version and organization as needed.
-3. Add one or more bundle URIs with the `Add +` button next to the field.
+3. Add one or more bundle URIs using the `Add +` button next to the field.
 For multi-bundle entries, it is recommended that the URIs be entered in the order they should be installed so they can be listed in that order in the Hub.
->Should a multi-bundle entry need to be uninstalled, bundles will need to be removed in the reverse order so the dependencies can be cleared without issue.
+>Should a multi-bundle entry need to be uninstalled, bundles will need to be removed in the reverse order so dependencies can be cleared without issue.
 4. Check `Display Contact Us button` and enter the `Contact URL` to gather more information from the viewer/visitor and manage access to the entry.
 Typically, the contact URL points to a web form on the owner's web site with a request for access to the entry.

 ### Create a Private Catalog